ma-ji/amgps/_pages/assignments.md

 # Replication projects

-Replication is critical to scientific discovery, however, a substantial mount of studies cannot be replicated, leading to the so-called "reproducibility crisis'' in both natural and social sciences <d-cite key="Baker500scientistslift2016"></d-cite><d-cite key="Hardwickeempiricalassessmenttransparency2020"></d-cite>.
+Replication is critical to scientific discovery, however, a substantial mount of studies cannot be replicated, leading to the so-called "reproducibility crisis'' in both natural and social sciences {% cite Baker500scientistslift2016 Hardwickeempiricalassessmenttransparency2020 %}.
 The replication projects serve two purposes: 1) get familiar with real-word research practices, which are often messy and unclear; 2) practice the empirical methods we learned in class.
 The reading materials in the first week are important to guiding the replication exercises.

 ## Individual replication project
 ---
 ### Replication report (20 pints)

 You will need to identify one or multiple empirical studies from renowned journals in the area of your interest.
+Your individual replication project should be in the "verifiability" category or above {% cite FreeseReplicationSocialScience2017 -l 152 %}.
 The replication report will be evaluated from the following perspectives:

 1. Clear data management and documentation;
-2. Validation.
+2. Validation of original analysis, including empirical methods, instruments, and conclusions.
 3. Replication results.
 If fail to replicate, point out possible reasons.
-4. The following methods are required in replication: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
+4. The following components are required in your replication plan: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
-5. The following methods are optional in replication: TBD.
+5. The following methods are optional in replication: qualitative interviews and coding, additional surveys.

 ### In class presentation (5 points)

-You will present your replication plan in class, don't have to be finished.
+You will present your replication plan in class.
+You presentation should include:

+1. An introduction of the empirical study/studies you selected.
+2. The reasons for choosing the study/studies.
+3. Your replication plan and the work you have done so far.

 ## Group replication project
 ---